DivyaKarade/PhD-Thesis-Data/README.md

 ### Citation
 For citation:

 > Divya Karade.
 (2021).
-Chemoinformatics based investigation of plant metabolites for their medicinal and crop protection values - Introduction and Review of Literature (Thesis Chapter 1). *Zenodo.* (https://doi.org/10.5281/zenodo.5637086)
+Chemoinformatics based investigation of plant metabolites for their medicinal and crop protection values - Introduction and Review of Literature. *Zenodo.* (https://doi.org/10.5281/zenodo.5637086)

 ## Chapter-2